 Turning our attention to the wider cast, the jury is still out on whether everyone’s favourite talking dog-thing Oy will make an appearance (although my bet is he won’t), and the lack of flashbacks in the script suggests that few of the major figures from Roland’s past will be getting any screentime either.
 On the other hand, if you’re a fan of characters who only appear in the later Dark Tower novels, you might want to start rejoicing, since…

-2. Several characters will debut earlier than expected
+2. Other characters will appear earlier

 The virtue of scripting a Dark Tower film after King has already wrapped up the series is that the filmmakers already know which characters, places and concepts from the later books they’d like to set-up earlier in the story.
 Based off the recent casting announcements (as well as Goldsman and Pinkner’s screenplay), it seems highly likely that we’ll get to visit Devar-Toi significantly earlier than we did in the books, and that means we’ll meet Pimli Prentiss and Tirana, as well as the Taheen and the Can-Toi, much earlier than expected.